Getting Licensed!

 Can I study on my own?

 Absolutely!
-Whether you want to use the ARRL’s license study manuals or use any of the many practice test websites, passing the Technician (entry level) license test via independent study is very doable!
-If you can do basic math (e.g. 12 volts/6 ohms = 2 amps) and can learn various operating rules (e.g. station identification is required at the end of conversations and every 10 minutes during a conversation), you’ll pass the Technician license test in no time!
+Passing the Technician (entry level) license test via independent study is very doable!
+If you can do basic math (e.g. 12 volts/6 ohms = 2 amps) and can learn various operating rules (e.g. station identification is required at the end of conversations and every 10 minutes during a conversation), you’ll pass the Technician license test in no time if you put in the time and effort to learn it!
 Many of those who hold licenses today studied on their own and passed the test on their first attempt.
+Some great resources to use are hamstudy.org and hambook.org.

 Where & when can I take a license test?

-In San Angelo, test sessions for all classes of amateur radio licensing are administered 4 times per year by the local ARRL Volunteer Examiner (VE) team.
-If you have questions regarding a testing session, please reach out to our local VE team leader, Andrew Barth, at 325-450-3965 or by email at [email protected].
+In San Angelo, test sessions for all classes of amateur radio licensing are administered 4 times per year by the local Volunteer Examiner (VE) team.
+If you have questions regarding a testing session, please reach out to our local VE team leader, Chad Goodman, at +1 (325) 326-0172 or by email at ccg711@gmail.com.

 Do I need to learn Morse Code?